floshin/acrolib/training/load-management.md

 Other people sometimes are working always with low intensity, and just adjust the volume and frequency of the exercises done at low intensity if they feel they need to reduce or increase the load in some way (an approach which may be fine if you are a pure endurance athlete, but we won't deal with this here).

 But rarely do they consistently practice both high intensity exercises and high volume, low intensity exercises on a daily or otherwise regular basis.
 Rarely are they aware of the importance of both and see the relevance of the ratio between these two forms of training, the first of which we call strength training, the second of which we call conditioning.
 Strength & Conditioning may be one "complex", but they're not the same.
 Both have to be practiced and balanced in order to progress in a safe and injury-free manner.
 How much of and how often we do both of them is another lever by which we can manage load.

+### Principles of Load Management

+As a summary of the explanations above:

+(1) All training puts load on the body of an athlete.
+(1a) If it is not enough, the athlete won't have positive adaptation; he may become weaker or stand still.
+(1b) If it is too much, he will have no positive adaptation either and will sooner or later be injured.
+(1c) In order to have positive adaptation (= injury free progress in training), a programming has to be developed that ensures the correct balance between "not enough" and "too much".

+(2) Balanced training is a spectrum that can reach from "just enough", for a slow and safe progression in small steps (ensuring to not fall under the border of "not enough"), to "as much as possible", for a faster progression in bigger steps (ensuring to not exceed the border of "too much").
+(2a) Everything on this spectrum can be considered as a balanced training.
+Different athletes and different times may require or enable one to lean more towards one side of the spectrum.
+But as long as we manage to stay within, we ensure progress.

+(2)

 ## Two Approaches to Training